roge-rm/NMCode/README.md

 * 1 TRS Only
 * 2 BT Only
 * 3 BT + TRS
-* 11 TRS Only, Default all other options
-* 12 BT Only, Default all other options

-The last two options are so that I can quickly skip through all settings and use the NMSVE right away.
-Default options are set near the top of the code.

 **2. Next the device prompts for the MIDI channel.
 Buttons 1 through 12 select those channels.**